Doesn't seem familiar? Jump to the "Ultra" help about calculating grades.

 In the Grade Center, you can calculate grades with calculated columns.
 Calculated columns combine data from multiple columns to attain performance results.
 You can share these results with students and your institution.

 For more information, access a calculated column header's menu and select Quick Column Information.
 For calculated columns, Points Possible includes the phrase (may vary by student) because some students may be exempt from a test or assignment.
-Some students may not submitted all of the items included in the column's calculation.
+Some students may not submit all of the items included in the column's calculation.

 You can change a calculated column's settings and change what is included.
 The calculation updates automatically.